zenomt/jsonld-terse/api.md

   - `Accept-Query` response header **SHOULD** be provided when supported
 * [`POST`](https://www.rfc-editor.org/rfc/rfc9110.html#name-post)
   - Create a new item in an `api:Container`
     - When creating a new item, the base URI will be the URI of the new resource.
 Don't set an `@base` in `POST` body
-  - Application-specific when `POST`ing to a non-container
+  - Resource-specific when `POST`ing to a non-container
 * [`PATCH`][PATCH]
   - [Replace/insert/delete selected triples](#modifying-and-deleting-resources)
 * [`PUT`](https://www.rfc-editor.org/rfc/rfc9110.html#name-put)